The p53 Gene and Cancer Development

 Oxidative Stress and the p53 Gene

 Oxidative stress is an imbalance between the production of free radicals and the body’s ability to counteract or neutralize their harmful effects through antioxidants.
-In response to low levels of oxidative stresses, p53 exhibits antioxidant activities to eliminate oxidative stress and ensure cell survival; in response to high levels of oxidative stresses, p53 exhibits prooxidative activities that further increase the levels of stresses, leading to cell death (7).
+In response to low levels of oxidative stresses, p53 exhibits antioxidant activities to eliminate oxidative stress and ensure cell survival; in response to high levels of oxidative stresses, p53 exhibits prooxidative activities that further increase the levels of stress, leading to cell death (7).

 The p53 gene will basically get a sense of the environment and the cell’s ability to serve the body well.
 If it believes in the value of the cell, it will help protect the life of the cell by resisting the free radical damage.